z3r0c10wn/wazuh-documentation/source/user-manual/capabilities/antiflooding.rst

 - Events per second: This is the maximum rate at which events will be pulled from the agent's buffer and transmitted to its manager.
 The default is a generous 500 EPS, but this should be set with consideration of the capacity of the network and the number of agents a manager is serving.

 This configuration is also available in :doc:`Centralized configuration <../reference/centralized-configuration>` which means it can be set in ``agent.conf`` with the aim of configuring agents' bucket options from the manager side.
 When an agent is configured by ``agent.conf``, that configuration overrides its own local configuration.
-To allow the agent to have final say about a minimum number of EPS it will be allowed to transmit, regardless of the EPS limit configured at the manager level via agent.conf, another option called ``min_eps`` can be set in the agent's :doc:`Client buffer <../reference/ossec-conf/client_buffer>` configuration.
+To allow the agent to have final say about a minimum number of EPS it will be allowed to transmit, regardless of the EPS limit configured at the manager level via ``agent.conf``, another option called ``min_eps`` can be set in the agent's :doc:`Client buffer <../reference/ossec-conf/client_buffer>` configuration.

 Threshold configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^